-Independent projects produce over 21,000 GWh a year
+Independent projects are contracted to produce over 21,000 GWh a year

 BC Hydro acquires power from Independent Power Producers (IPPs) to help meet B.C.'s electricity needs.

 IPPs develop and operate projects such as wind, water and biomass.
 IPPs include power production companies, municipalities, First Nations and customers.
-IPPs provide approximately 21,425 GWh electricity each year.
+IPPs are contracted to produce up to 21,425 GWh each year.